 Craig and Julie Saunter, landowners in Dimock, told Vanity Fair that the methane pollution got so bad that they could not take showers without feeling lightheaded.
-Their son also developed sore on his legs after a period of time.
+Their son also developed soreness on his legs after some time.
 Tests run by the EPA found dangerously high levels of iron and aluminum in their water and now have freshwater shipped to their home every week.

 Many other families in Pennsylvania and across other fracking regions now have freshwater shipped to their homes because they have no other option.
 Trying to sell a house is difficult, but selling a house located on a contaminated water supply is near impossible.

-The relationship between fracking and earthquakes has been speculated for years, but we have only recently found solid, scientific evidence that there is in fact a link.
+The relationship between fracking and earthquakes has been speculated for years, but we have only recently found solid, scientific evidence that there is a link.
 In the past year, Oklahoma has experienced more earthquakes than California, and for those of you who aren’t geology buffs, there are no major fault lines in Oklahoma that should cause this sort of seismic activity.
-In Ohio, a reported 77 minor earthquakes occurred over the course of ONE month and the trends across the U.S. point to similarly shocking levels of seismic activity.
+In Ohio, a reported 77 minor earthquakes occurred over ONE month, and the trends across the U.S. point to similarly shocking levels of seismic activity.

 The extraction and processing of natural gas create an enormous amount of air pollution as well.
 Fracking operations are responsible for the release of airborne toxins such as volatile organic compounds (VOCs) and nitrogen oxide that cause smog.